 More RV Awning Problems

 When we removed the old RV awning fabrics, we also realized how badly the stitching was starting to fall apart.
 This was partly because of age and wear.
-We suspect the previous slide topper replacement was obviously made with cheap thread, as that wasn’t as old as the rear awnings, but it was evident that the stitching was coming apart worse than all the others.
+We suspect the previous slide topper replacement was obviously made with cheap thread, as that wasn’t as old as the rear awnings for RV, but it was evident that the stitching was coming apart worse than all the others.

 These were all beyond overdue for replacement!

-Last, but not least, our main patio awning on the curb side.
-This is huge. it’s a Dometic manual RV awning, over 20 feet long.
+Last, but not least, our main RV patio awning on the curb side.
+This is huge. it’s a Dometic manual RV awning, over 20 feet long with adjustable pitch.
 We believe both the awning and the fabric were only about 3 years old and lightly used.
 The receipts for the replacement awning were in with the paperwork and manual when we bought the coach.

 But even after only a few years, the fabric was already showing signs of degrading, with stains and mildew spots.
 We really didn’t like how it looked.
-It was completely different fabric, style and color to the others, being graduated shades of brown and white.
+It was completely different fabric color and style to the others, being graduated shades of brown and white.
 Very unattractive, and one reason why we didn’t put the patio awning out very often at all.
-With our coach being white, with black and silver/gray accents, we have NO idea why anyone would have chosen a brown main patio awning!
+With our coach being white, with black and silver/gray accents, we have NO idea why anyone would have chosen a brown main RV patio awning!

 Upgrading to Better Quality and Matching Fabric